-- This is a Call
+- "This is a Call"

-- I’ll Stick Around
+- "I’ll Stick Around"

-- Alone + Easy Target
+- "Alone + Easy Target"

-- For All the Cows
+- "For All the Cows"

 Foo Fighters: who started it and how was the band formed?

-The signifcance of the song Big Me and the album itself
+The Significance of the Song "Big Me" and the album itself

-Big Me is one of the singles on the album and the only really soft song on the album.
+"Big Me" is one of the singles on the album and the only really soft song on the album.
 Dave Grohl was depressed around this time and he even considered exiting the music business altogether in spite of an invitation by Danzig to become their next drummer.
 I am glad that he chose to stick around and continue playing instruments and singing.
 He does a good job with the vocals, better than Kurt ever sang.
 Dave does not try to strain his voice and he just has that more natural sound.
 Foo Fighters was released on July 4, 1995 also the birthday of the United States.
 We have to consider also the time period in which the album was released.
 Grunge rock was getting really popular and this was a great start to the band’s career.

-The first sub-par moment in the album is the heavy, distorted song called Weenie Beenie.
+The first sub-par moment in the album is the heavy, distorted song called "Weenie Beenie."
 It has some strange vocals by Dave Grohl as he is really shouting and it is tough to understand the vocals in much the same way that the song Tourette’s on the album In Utero was.
-The strongest song in the album is the one called Wattershed which is a fast, heavy punk rock song which I have loved since I heard it for the first time.
+The strongest song in the album is the one called "Wattershed" which is a fast, heavy punk rock song which I have loved since I heard it for the first time.
 The album did pretty well in the US debuting at #23 on the Billboard 200 albums chart.
-Exhausted starts off with some dirty guitar tone.
+"Exhausted" starts off with some dirty guitar tone.
 The strong songs in this album are many, including the opener This is a Call, I’ll Stick Around, Oh, George, Alone + Easy Target and the classic punk rocker song Wattershed.